nicobar97/personal-portfolio-hub/README.md

 ## Description

 This is a personal portfolio hub web application built using React, Typescript, and Vite.
-The app serves as a showcase for my personal information and acts as a hub with multiple apps accessible from a menu.
+This personal portfolio hub is a showcase of my work, skills, and experiences.

 ## Installation